Scytl/freddie/README.md

 >   server listening on port 3000

-Browse your web project at `http://localhost:3000`
+Check your project at `http://localhost:3000`

 Features
 --------